Skip to main content

 Layer 1: Your AI

-• You're using ChatGPT with MCP connectors enabled
+• You're using ChatGPT with MCP apps enabled

 • Contains 12 tools for campaigns, contacts, and analytics